Owner, Instructor and Coach

 Robin is a retired Lieutenant Colonel in the U.S. Air Force Reserves.
 During her military career, she served as an Air Force Judge Advocate General (JAG) for more than fifteen years on active duty and in the reserves.
 Prior to attending law school, Robin was an Air Force Air Traffic Control Operations Officer where she directed the operations of a regional air traffic control radar facility and control tower with responsibilities for three thousand square miles of airspace, five senior staff members, and sixty air traffic controllers.

 Robin graduated from the United States Air Force Academy, with military distinction, and she received a Juris Doctor, with academic distinction, from the Columbus School of Law at The Catholic University of America.
-She is admitted to practice in Virginia and the District of Columbia as well as the United States Supreme Court.
+She is admitted to practice in the District of Columbia as well as the United States Supreme Court.